Kaltsoon/data-management-and-databases/slidev/01-introduction-to-databases.md

 ---

-## Assesment
+## Assessment

 - ⚠️ To confirm the course participation the following need to be submitted **before the second week's session**:
   - The first part of your learning diary
   - The first week's assignments (orientation exercise and intro assignment)
-- The course assesment is based on the combined points from two exams:
+- The course assessment is based on the combined points from two exams:
   - The mid-term exam, half way through the course, will cover SQL operations
   - The final exam, at the end of the course, will cover rest of the course topics
 - Passing grade has the following requirements: